Learn more about our historic past

 The Lord Baltimore Hotel, the iconic grand dame of Baltimore, has been brought back to its full grandeur and glory.
 Rubell Hotels has reimagined this classic landmark for a new generation of travelers.

 The Lord Baltimore was built in 1928 by architect William Lee Stoddart.
 At the time, the French Renaissance building was the tallest in all of Maryland.
-It is listed on the National Register of Historic Places the 23-story, 440-room property in the heart of downtown Baltimore, Maryland with over 20,000 square-feet of event and meeting space.
+The Lord Baltimore Hotel is listed on the National Register of Historic Places and is a member of Historic Hotels of America, the official program of the National Trust for Historic Preservation for recognizing and celebrating the finest historic hotels across America.
+The 23-story, 440-room property lies in the heart of downtown Baltimore, Maryland with over 20,000 square-feet of event and meeting space.

 Rubell Hotels acquired the Lord Baltimore Hotel in March 2013 and immediately embarked on a multi-million dollar top-to-bottom renovation that was completed in April 2014.
 New York designer Scott Sanders, formerly of the Ralph Lauren interior design department, was brought on for the redesign.
 Sanders has brought a modern private-club aesthetic to both the oversized hotel rooms and the impressive public spaces.
 He has reimagined every inch of the hotel, including the 10,000 square-foot grand Calvert Ballroom; the French palace inspired Versailles Room; the LB Tavern, an iconic lobby bar; and the LB Bakery, a contemporary coffee house filled with freshly baked goods.